Stonehill scandal: Legacy

 The scandal and its ensuing litigation hearings popularized the concept of congressional hearings or senate investigations in aid of inquiry and not merely question hours, as well as litigation cases with the Sandiganbayan or Supreme Court as a common resort to major political scandals.
 The case has become a metaphor for presidents who choose to hide pieces of evidence in corruption allegations that may implicate them, and has become a frequent model for comparison in political analysis on corruption scandals, such as in the Pharmally inquiry involving convicted ex-President Rodrigo Duterte, and the PDAF or Pork barrel scam of Janet Napoles.
 The common comparison usually surrounds the question whether the President may block evidence or ban the appearance of those complicit.
 For instance, the President may insist the Congressional inquiries are for question hour only to determine legal violations and not in aid of legislation, which grants the privilege to be excused from answering for investigations.
 On the other hand, the office of the President may decide to be accountable and allow the attendance of its subordinates and associates.

+The ruling has also been invoked in subsequent impeachment proceedings as an illustration of the constitutional limits on anti-corruption prosecutions.